OpenDSA/OpenDSA/RST/en/Glossary.rst

       ``null``).
       General tree nodes tend to be harder to implement for this reason.

+   grammar
+      A formal definition for what strings make up a :term:`language`, in terms of a set of :term:`production rules <production rule>`.

    graph
       :to-term: edges <edge> :label: contains
       :to-term: vertices <vertex> :label: contains